 Instead of using tape or pins to keep you rolls of ribbon from unwinding, I found that rubber bands are easier, quicker, and leave no holes or stickiness on the ribbon.

 I love using ribbons for all kinds of projects so when there is a sale or an end of the season clearance, I will be there stocking up.
-To keep my ribbons and my other craft projects organized (not easy!), I purchased an inexpensive white four drawer dresser to use as my craft central.
-Because I had so many spools of ribbon, I needed a way to keep them organized in my ribbon drawer.
+To keep my ribbons and my other craft projects organized, I purchased an inexpensive white four drawer dresser to use as my craft central.